 - Indoor and outdoor play areas for children and families who need wellness space

-- Underground parking for guest families – affording easy access out of the brutal winter weather and hot summers for children with compromised immune systems
+- Parking for guest families – affording easy access out of the brutal winter weather and hot summers for children with compromised immune systems

-- The most modern construction available – creating quieter and safer guest rooms
+- The most modern construction available – creating welcoming and comfortable areas for children and families

 This plan involves a capital campaign to fund the construction of the expansion.
 Philanthropy also represents a critical portion of our current operating budget, thus the Campaign will also provide funding for an endowment to secure the future stability of the larger House with increased operational costs.
 Our capital campaign addresses $16.5 million construction cost of an expanded facility.